 Dryland farming is dependent on natural rainfall.
 Whether the crop is cotton, sorghum or another option, yields can never be guaranteed.
 However, major advances in variety performance and technology traits have simplified the process of growing dryland cotton, reducing the risk and increasing the reward for growers.

 On a yearly basis, the profitability of any crop will rise and fall due to market forces and seasonal conditions.
-However, dryland cotton, when examined over the full term of a rotational cycle, has proven to be consistently providing the highest gross margin return.
-Read more about why more growers are realising the benefits of growing dryland cotton.
+However, dryland cotton, when examined over the full term of a rotational cycle, has consistently proven to provide the highest gross margin return.
+Read more about why growers are realising the benefits of growing dryland cotton.

 What are the benefits of including dryland cotton within my rotation?

-- Greater returns - higher returns over the rotation cycle, compared with growers with solely-grain based rotations.
-The 2016/17 saw prices of around $550/bale.
+Greater returns - over the rotation cycle compared with growers on solely grain-based rotations; 2016/17 saw prices of around $550/bale.